Anjuharidas4/Tableau/README.md

 <img width="1243" alt="Screenshot 2023-08-28 at 4 13 31 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/78edae1d-1da9-4514-98f4-d94898d6290e">

 #### Wales
-- Very different from the overall baseline in the Distribution of Balances, it reduces in the baseline but in the whales increases first then reduces.
+- In contrast to the general baseline, there's a distinct pattern in the distribution of balances.
+While the baseline shows a decrease, the "whales" category initially experiences an increase before eventually declining.
-- Data for Wales shows above average representation of mid-sized balances.
+- The data for Wales indicates a higher-than-average presence of mid-sized balances.

 <img width="1256" alt="Screenshot 2023-08-28 at 4 05 33 PM" src="https://github.com/Anjuharidas4/Tableau/assets/108412331/ce63a2a0-7a25-4da1-82ff-715b9eaca473">